How to Make The Most of A Visit to Machu Picchu

 This is the tall jagged mountain that stares down over Machu Picchu.
 Every morning, 400 lucky visitors are granted access to scale it for the best pictures in the house.
 More than the pictures though, climbing Huayna Picchu (aka Wayna Picchu) adds a huge dose of adventure to an otherwise cultural (read: sedate) destination.

 The climb isn’t technical, but it isn’t easy either.
-It’s quite strenuous, starting at an altitude over 2,000m.
-It gets steeper and steeper, until the route becomes almost vertical with rock-hopping over large bolders and squeezing through small tunnels.
+It’s quite strenuous, starting at an altitude of over 2,000m.
+It gets steeper and steeper until the route becomes almost vertical with rock-hopping over large boulders and squeezing through small tunnels.

 So, if you want to turn a visit to Machu Picchu into an adventure, wake up early, catch one of the first buses from Aguas Calientes, line up at the huts, write your name in the book, and head up towards the sky.
 I very highly recommend it.